Da Vinci's Code Leicester do you know Bill Gates has it?

 Things have changed a lot in the meantime and Codex Leicester is not only no longer used in modern Windows, but features like screen saver are rarely used these days.

-Finding the original digital version of Codex, which Microsoft offered 25 years ago, is quite difficult unless you still have the CD-ROM somewhere in your.
-And if you have it, you're pretty lucky, as these things are already collectibles and can no longer be purchased.
+Finding the original digital version of Codex, which Microsoft offered 25 years ago, is quite difficult unless you still have the CD-ROM somewhere in your home.
+And if you have it, you are lucky enough, as these things are already collectible and can no longer be bought.

 Written by giorgos